Email your exams to email@example.com

 Once we have a complete understanding of a student's diagnosis and functional limitations, accommodation planning can take place.
 Planning accommodations, according to Human Rights legislation, should be a collaborative process in which both the disability advisor and student work together.
 Academic accommodations are then established based, in part, on guidelines from the Ministry of Advanced Education.

 For specific information, please consult our policy Accommodation of Students with Disaiblities (93), available on the UFV website.

 No. Accommodations are based on the functional limitations of the disability and the academic environment.
 The purpose is to provide the student access to courses, programs, and academic material by minimizing or eliminating the impact of the disability.
 Accommodation plans are designed to level the playing field, not provide an advantage.

 Upon receiving the Exam Accommodation Request form from the student, the instructor and student will receive email confirmation of the exam.
-The instructor can deliver the exam to the appropriate Disability Resource Centre office via email, intercampus mail, or place a copy in the lock boxes available at Faculty Reception.
+The instructor can deliver the exam to the appropriate Centre for Accessibility Services office via email, intercampus mail, or place a copy in the lock boxes available at Faculty Reception.
 Please aim to submit your exam no later than two days before the exam.
 Emailed exams can be submitted either in Word or PDF formats.

 Students may have the opportunity to have their texts produced in alternate format (PDF) by CAPER-BC in order to provide equal access to print materials.
 Production of alternate format texts takes time.
 By delaying the selection of textbooks, the student may not be able to get their texts in time to start the class and are put at a significant disadvantage in keeping up with readings, lectures, and classroom activities.